Guilty (manga): Plot

 Sayaka Ogino is a 35-year-old editor of a fashion magazine living with her husband of 10 years, Kazuma.
-Despite a seemingly perfect life, Sayaka wants children but learns that Kazuma does not, and she confides her troubles to her friend Rui Oikawa.
+Despite a seemingly perfect life, Sayaka wants children but Kazuma does not, and she confides her troubles to her friend Rui Oikawa.
 To her surprise, Sayaka eventually learns that Kazuma is cheating on her with Rui, and that Rui is fixated on ruining her life.
 The more Sayaka learns of Rui's lies, the more unpleasant secrets she learns about the people close to her.